The Midwest Bruins will be holding tryouts in late July and August. Dates and Locations are listed in the Tryout

 For the SUMMER Program, player fees are estimated at:

 – $1,300 per player for our 18U College Prep elite team

 *There are sponsorship opportunities to aid with finances, if you are interested.

-For players who do play and prefer to focus 100% on their high school sport or those not interested in committing to a Fall Ball weekend schedule, the use of the SBA indoor baseball cages and tunnels are available at no cost to any current/active Midwest Bruin player.
+For players who do play and prefer to focus 100% on their high school sport, or those not interested in committing to a Fall Ball schedule, the use of the SBA indoor baseball cages and tunnels are available at no cost to any current/active Midwest Bruin player.
 SBA does offer private workouts and/or private lessons as well during the fall and winter months.

 Team Winter Training

-Organized Midwest Bruin Team baseball workouts will be held during the winter months at our indoor Smith Baseball Academy in Topeka — typically in January and February.
-In addition, starting in October, the use of these facilities will be available at no charge to any current/active Midwest Bruin player.
+Organized Midwest Bruin Team baseball workouts will be held during the winter months at our indoor Smith Baseball Academy in Topeka — typically held in January and February.
+In addition, starting in October, the use of these facilities will be available, at no charge, to any current/active Midwest Bruin player.
 SBA does offer optional private workouts and lessons as well.